Darlington County Vehicle Impound Guide

 Required Documents

-• Valid driver's license: This is crucial.
-If your license is suspended due to the DUI arrest, you'll need someone else with a valid license to retrieve the vehicle.
+• Valid driver's license: The person retrieving the vehicle must have a valid driver's license.
+If your license is suspended due to the DUI arrest, you'll need someone else with a valid license to pick up the vehicle.

 If You Don't Have a Valid License

-• Have someone else pick it up: Ask a friend or family member with a valid driver's license to retrieve the vehicle.
+• Have a licensed friend or family member retrieve it: Designate a trusted individual with a valid driver's license to pick up the vehicle on your behalf.

 • Their valid driver's license.